YeezyTaughtMe1/htb-wall-writeup/README.md

 ### Bruteforcing script!
 The documentation says the default username is admin.
-So I wrote a super simple script to bruteforce login API using rockyou:
+So I wrote a quick script to bruteforce login API using rockyou:

 ```
 #!/bin/bash